UK records another 32,181 coronavirus cases

 "A third dose of vaccine is not a luxury booster (that is) taken away from someone who is still waiting for a first jab.
 It's basically a way to keep the most vulnerable safe," Kluge said.

-More than 88 percent of people aged 16 and over in Britain have had their first dose of vaccine and more than 78 percent have received both doses, the latest figures showed.
-(ANI/Xinhua)
+More than 88 per cent of people aged 16 and over in Britain have had their first dose of vaccine and more than 78 per cent have received both doses, the latest figures showed.

+To bring life back to normal, countries such as Britain, China, Germany, Russia and the US have been racing against time to roll out coronavirus vaccines.